 In late Spring/early Summer of 2019, founding MAS member John Bennett called me, looking for lyrics for three songs, and two of them made their way into this collection.
 The first, Get Busy, is a call to our country’s citizens to “get involved” and personally make a statement about, if not personally correct, environmental problems in America.
-Musical arrangement by Doug Millaway.
+The musical arrangement is by Doug Millaway.

 One of my all-time-favorite people to co-write with is Nashville veteran Marc-Alan Barnette.
 While looking for material for this collection, I uncovered a couple of tunes we wrote together.
 The first to appear in this collection is the Doug Millaway arrangement of our Whole Lot To Learn, a gender-neutral song about how to righteously end a relationship on the rocks.

-Another favorite co-writer is my “brother from another mother”, Doug Millaway, who arranged the instruments you hear on this cut.
+Another favorite co-writer is my “brother from another mother”, Doug Millaway, who arranged the instruments you hear on Perfect Crime.
 We met via an MAS co-writing exercise in late 2013, and have been steadily working together since.
 We formed an award-winning performance duo called TWO TONE (twotoneduo.com), released an EP and a CD under that name and regularly perform live at venues all over Minnesota.
-The song Perfect Crime is a gender-neutral example of our eight-year writing partnership.
 See notes elsewhere on this page for additonal invaluable contributions from my friend Doug.

 Those Who Do (For Those Who Can’t) is the second Marc-Alan Barnette co-write in the collection, a tribute to critical-services workers all over America who faithfully help disabled and severely ill patients.
-Despite the timing of this song, it was written in 2006, long before the recent pandemic struck.
-Again, the musical arrangement was created by Doug Millaway.
+It was written with appreciation for critical care workers in 2006, long before the recent pandemic.
+The bass line of this song was provided by fellow MAS member Jim Melby.
+The remaining elements of the musical arrangement were created by Doug Millaway.

 No Way To Plan is the second John Bennett co-write on the album.
 Another gender-neutral song, it fosters an even-keeled and positive approach to life’s uncertainty.
-Musical arrangemen by Doug Millaway.
+Musical arrangement by Doug Millaway.

 When The Night Rolls In is my solo attempt to channel Jackson Browne.
 As a lifelong fan of JB, I can only hope that this tune might somehow remind listeners of him.
 Thanks to Doug Millaway for the musical arrangement.